MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 On the **Choose document type** step, select the type of document you want to build an AI model to automate data extraction.
 There are three options:

-- **Structured and semi-structured documents**.
-Structured and semi-structured documents are those where for a given layout, the fields, tables, checkboxes, and other items can be found in similar places.
-Examples of structured and semi-structured documents are invoices, purchase orders, delivery orders, tax documents, and more.
+- **Fixed-template documents**.
+Previously known as Structured, this option is ideal when, for a given layout, the fields, tables, checkboxes, and other items can be found in similar places.
+You can teach this model to extract data from structured documents that have different layouts.
+This model has a quick training time.
-- **Unstructured and free-form documents**.
-Unstructured documents are those where there's no set structure, usually free documents with a varying number of paragraphs.
-Examples of unstructured documents are contracts, statement of work, letters, and more.
+- **General documents**.
+Previously known as Unstructured, this option is ideal for any kind of documents, especially when there is no set structure or when the format is complex.
+You can teach this model to extract data from structured or unstructured documents that have different layouts.
+This model is powerful but had long training time.
 - **Invoices**.
 Augment the behaviors of the prebuilt invoice processing model by adding new fields to be extracted in addition to the ones by [default](prebuilt-invoice-processing.md#model-output), or samples of documents not properly extracted.

     :::image type="content" source="media/document-processing-choose-document-type.png" alt-text="Screenshot of the tiles under 'Select the type of documents your model will process'.":::